 When it comes to “going holistic,” a variety of natural methods are employed with a focus to raise strong, happy, and healthy dogs in the most nature-like manner.

 One of the goals is to improve their immune system.
 A long-term goal is to protect them from diseases, enhance longevity and improve their overall quality of life and well-being.

 Here are some of the methods employed with a holistic dog health approach.

 Natural dog food diet

-Wholesome dog foods made of natural ingredients are available commercially, like it's been mentioned above.
+Wholesome dog foods made of natural ingredients are available commercially it's been mentioned above.
 It is important to inspect labels for every ingredient used in that specific dog food brand.

-And even though dogs can survive on a highly grain based diet, if they do not have any allergies or other reasons to consume so much grains, it's best to avoid them according to studies indicated above.
+And even though dogs can survive on a highly grain-based diet, if they do not have any allergies or other reasons to consume so many grains, it's best to avoid them, according to the studies indicated above.

 Many holistic veterinarians may also argue that even though grains themselves may be natural, they are not a natural part of a dog’s diet.